How many milligrams per kilogram (mg/kg) is equivalent to six parts per million?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-To understand why the equivalent of six parts per million (ppm) is six milligrams per kilogram (mg/kg), it's important to recognize the relationship between these two units of measurement.
+To understand why six parts per million (ppm) is equivalent to six milligrams per kilogram (mg/kg), it's important to recognize the relationship between these two units of measurement.

 Subscribe